-The winners will be chosen by the Legal Director, the President, and/or the delegates they choose who are employees and/or officers of American Atheists.
+The winners will be chosen by the National Program Director, the President, and/or the delegates they choose who are employees and/or officers of American Atheists.

 A scoring rubric is used to identify and assign points for evidence of activism as outlined above.
 American Atheists reserves the right to choose the recipients of the scholarships as we see fit.
 We also reserve the right to withdraw the scholarships after they are announced but before they are paid if we see substantial evidence of conduct which would reflect poorly on American Atheists or the atheist community as a whole.
 A runner-up may also be chosen in case the winners are deemed no longer worthy.